 - 1. Submit proof to Concordia University of at least two years of experience as a full-time classroom teacher at a public or accredited private EC-12 school. - 2.
 Hold a valid, unexpired teaching certificate from any U.S. state. - 3.
 Earn passing scores on both Qualifying Benchmarks (Benchmark 1 and 2). - 4.
-Apply, be accepted, and confirm acceptance into the Educational Administration specialization at Concordia University.

-- 5. Successfully complete all remaining coursework and benchmarks. - 6.
+Apply, be accepted, and confirm acceptance into the principal certification preparation program at Concordia University. - 5.
+Successfully complete all remaining coursework and benchmarks. - 6.
 Successfully complete the practicum (EDAD 5156) at a TEA-approved, onground campus in Texas under the guidance of a state-certified mentor (administrator/principal) with at least three years of administrative experience. - 7.
-Pass both required state exams: 268-Principal as Instructional Leader and 368-Principal as Instruction Instruct - 8.
+Pass both required state exams: 268-Principal as Instructional Leader and 368-Performance Assessment for School Leaders. - 8.
 Complete the Master's Degree in Educational Administration with certification.